EmployeeIssues.comU.S. Employee Rights in Plain English

 If you're viewing this page in a recent version of a popular Web browser, then you already have an RSS feed reader.
 That's because feed readers are integrated into modern, popular Web browsers, such as Internet Explorer and Firefox.
 If you don't have a recent version with a built-in RSS feed reader, then consider upgrading; it's typically free.

 If you're a member of a Web service that provides you with a home page that you may personalize, then you might have the option to add RSS feeds to its built-in, Web-based reader.
-Many Web services, including the ever-popular Yahoo, Google, AOL and MSN, offer such an option for free.
+Many Web services, including the ever-popular Yahoo, Google and AOL, offer such an option for free.
 Your Internet service provider (ISP) might also offer a free home page with a built-in reader.

 If you'd prefer a standalone feed reader, some Web-based and desktop versions are available for free.
-A standalone Web-based reader is one that you'd view and manage online in your Web browser, independently from the Web services mentioned above; an example is Bloglines.
-A desktop reader is software that you'd install, view and manage on your computer; examples are FeedDemon (Windows) and NewsFire (Mac).
+A standalone Web-based reader is one that you'd view online in your Web browser, independently from the Web services mentioned above; an example is Bloglines.
+A standalone desktop reader is software that you'd install and view on your computer; examples are FeedDemon (Windows) and NewsFire (Mac).

-A modern, popular Web browser alone will do as a feed reader, but the others mentioned typically provide more ways to enhance your RSS experience.
+A modern Web browser will do as a feed reader, but the others mentioned typically provide more ways to enhance your RSS experience.

 How do I discover an RSS feed?